Edfood/ThermalMonitor/README.md

 # ThermalMonitor
 A Simple Mac OS X application for displaying the CPU temperature in status bar.

-The app checks the CPU temperature every 2 seconds and update the display.
+This app checks the CPU temperature every 2 seconds and update the display.

 ## Screenshots